MichaelKing0/gifduration/README.md

     gifduration atom-heart-mother.gif

-This will return something like:
+This will return the animation time (ms) in ms:

     atom-heart-mother.gif:
-    Total duration: 2000 ms (2.00 seconds)
-    ---
+    2000

 To also get the duration of each frame, use the `--verbose` (or `-v`) flag:

     gifduration --verbose atom-heart-mother.gif

-This will return something like:
+This will return the frame animation time (ms), with the total duration like:

     atom-heart-mother.gif:
-    Frame 1: 30 ms (0.03 seconds)
-    Frame 2: 80 ms (0.08 seconds)
-    Frame 3: 30 ms (0.03 seconds)
+    30
+    80
+    30
     […]
-    Total duration: 2000 ms (2.00 seconds)
-    ---
+    2000

 You can get the durations of several animated GIF files at once just by supplying all of them as arguments, for example: